Thanks to dating apps/sites, dating nowadays is way easier to access.

 If/When you feel ready to let go: taking the big step

-It is absolutely understandable and acceptable that you made the decision to let go (i.e leave the relationship).
+It is understandable and acceptable that you decided to let go (i.e leave the relationship).
 I’d like you to tell yourself this if/when you decide to leave.

-We seek for relationships in order to have another arm, chest, shoulder to face difficulties together, to make things better, for them to be easier, and lighter, instead of the arm, chest, shoulder doubling the worries, troubles, problems.
+We seek for relationships to have another arm, chest, or shoulder to face difficulties together, to make things better; instead of an arm, chest, or shoulder that doubles the worries, troubles, and problems.

 You’re strong, you’re worthy, and you should be valued as you value yourself.
 Don’t let anyone question that.

-If you feel like leaving is the healthy choice for you, leave.
+If you feel like leaving is a healthy choice for you, leave.

 Don’t stay with him (or anyone) just to avoid feeling lonely/alone.
-It is understandable, okay, and acceptable feeling the urge to leave if they made you feel that heaviness on your chest.
+It is understandable, okay, and acceptable to feel the urge to leave if they made you feel that heaviness on your chest.

 If you know you won’t be able to move on past this situation and keep the relationship going without trust issues, then leaving or therapy could solve the ‘problem’.